dustinpfister/blog_posts/_posts/js-touch-events.md

 ## 3 - Pinch to zoom and rotate example

 I should have at least one of not more basic, and maybe not so bash project examples that make use of touch events.
 With that said the first project that came to mind would be to make a module that helps to create a system for creating and adjusting a pinch object.
 That is an object that can be used to add what needs to happen when the user pinches the canvas.
 There are two general factors that come to mind when doing this one would be a multiplier factor that can be used to scale an object for example, and the other is a radian value that can be used to rotate while scaling, or do just one or the other depending on how the pinch object is used.

+So then in this section I will be going over source code that is my take on a [zoom pinch gesture](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events/Pinch_zoom_gestures).
+There are many ways of going about making some kind of [pinch detection system](https://stackoverflow.com/questions/11183174/simplest-way-to-detect-a-pinch) when it comes to working with multi touch, but I have found that I just need to work out my own thing for this so I have all the features that I would want when it comes to adjusting certain values.

 ### 3.1 - A utility module